Flagstaff Arizona, USA Travel Guide

 Beyond Southwestern, Flagstaff's international food scene is worth exploration.

-Many restaurants and markets adapt their menus to seasonal availability, so ask what's fresh.
+Many restaurants and markets adapt their menus to availability by season, so ask what's fresh.

 Don't be afraid to try some of the lesser-known local spots or street food vendors.
 These often provide some of the most authentic and memorable culinary experiences.